raghubetina/puzzles-red/README.md

 In this repository, you'll find twenty-five folders, each containing one puzzle.
 Each folder contains a `README.md` with a description of the problem, and a `.py` file with a stub of a solution.
 Your job is to complete the implementation.

-The puzzles, in very approximate order of difficulty, are:
+Here are the puzzles in very approximate order of difficulty.
+(As you're dividing and conquering, keep the difficulty level in mind relative to each of your Python proficiency.)

  - leap
  - darts